sysfatal/sysfatal.github.io/polyglottar-en.md

 This post describes a TAR+ELF polyglot PoC: **polyglottar**.
-This file is identified and can be used as a TAR, but it's also an ELF binary that can be executed in a Linux system.
+This file is identified and can be used as a TAR, but it's also an ELF binary that can be executed on a Linux system.

 I am not the first one focusing on the TAR format to make a polyglot.
 For example, _PoC or GTFO_ [#6](https://www.alchemistowl.org/pocorgtfo/) describes a TAR + PDF polyglot